Pawan-Thakor/Discrete-Element-Modeling-of-Nacre-like-Materials/README.md

 5) Statistical Volume Element (SVE) for Staggered Composite
 6) Arc Length Control Method for SVE (currrently working on for improving the results)

+The above codes are made from a Reference Paper "Discrete-element modeling of nacre-like materials: Effects of random microstructures on strain localization and mechanical performance", by Najmul Abid, Mohammad Mirkhalaf, Francois Barthelat

 Made by: Pawan Thakor